jinghangli98/pmb_alignment/README.md

 ssh ```pitt_user_name@h2p.crc.pitt.edu```

-Or you can log into CRC with the remote ssh plug-in using vscode
+Or you can log into CRC with the remote ssh plug-in using vscode instructions can be found [here](https://crc-pages.pitt.edu/user-manual/slurm/vscode/)

 ## Installation (crc)